42skillz/huggy-bear/README.md

 # French food

 ### Le jardin d'en face
 Tiny restaurant of simple but really well-crafted *cuisine* in the middle of Montmartre.
 All their products are super fresh  Probably one of the best price/quality ratio you can find in that area.
 Their *oeuf cocotte au foie gras* is so awesome that you can find it both as a starter or as a dessert (for people that regret not having took it as a starter ;-).
 All fans of chocolate must also try their *gateau chocolat façon grand-mère*.
-I've never been disapointed by this addresse but it's been more than a year that I went there.
+I've never been disapointed by this address but it's been more than a year that I went there.

 __Price:__ medium